4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography: Introduction

 The perspective on such renormalization group flows in terms of an effective ``cobordism theory" is convenient if one wants to make explicit connections to other (known) theories.
-For instance, in the current paper, we exploit it to explicitly realize the connection between AdS$_{5}$ fixed points and the two-dimensional $SU(2)$ Yang-Mill theory on the Riemann surface $\Sigma^{(\rm IR)}_{g}$, upon explicitly imposing natural, physically motivated infrared boundary conditions on the ``cobordism theory", requiring the entire system to give vacuum AdS$_{5}$ solutions.
+For instance, in the current paper, we exploit it to realize the connection found in~\cite{Beem:2012yn} between AdS$_{5}$ fixed points and the two-dimensional $SU(2)$ Yang-Mill theory on the Riemann surface $\Sigma^{(\rm IR)}_{g}$.
+In particular, upon explicitly imposing general natural, physically motivated infrared boundary conditions on the ``cobordism theory", which require the entire system to give vacuum AdS$_{5}$ solutions, we show that the three-dimensional ``cobordism theory" indeed reduces to two-dimensional $SU(2)$ Yang-Mills theory on $\Sigma^{(\rm IR)}_{g}$, and in addition we find that the metric on $\Sigma^{(\rm IR)}_{g}$ is in fact required to be constant curvature.

 The organization of this paper is as follows.
 We start in section~\ref{sec:twist} by introducing the relevant $\cN=1$ twist for M5-branes wrapping a genus-$g$ Riemann surface $\Sigma_g$.
 In section~\ref{sec:7dsugra}, we briefly introduce the Lagrangian and supersymmetry conditions of the maximally supersymmetric $SO(5)$ gauged supergravity, which is our main tool in the following.
 We continue in section~\ref{sec:eff3d} by first introducing our ansatz in seven dimensions, and then we discuss the effective three-dimensional ``cobordism theory" that crystallizes upon imposing this ansatz.
 In section~\ref{sec:eff2d}, we impose physically relevant infrared boundary conditions (leading to AdS$_{5}$ vacua) on our three-dimensional effective theory and show that (to leading order in the infrared limit) it reduces to two-dimensional $SU(2)$ Yang-Mills theory.
 Finally, in section~\ref{sec:Concl} we discuss some consequences of our results, and propose some future directions.